 We sell to customers globally and have international operations primarily in Europe.
 As we continue to expand our international operations, we will become more exposed to the effects of fluctuations in currency exchange rates.
 Although the majority of our cash generated from revenue is denominated in U.S. dollars, a small amount is denominated in foreign currencies, and our expenses are generally denominated in the currencies of the jurisdictions in which we conduct our operations.
-For the fiscal years ended April 30, 2021 and 2020, 25% and 20% of our revenue, respectively, and 9% and 9% of our expenses, respectively, were denominated in currencies other than U.S. dollars.
+For the fiscal years ended April 30, 2022 and 2021, 13% and 25% of our revenue, respectively, were denominated in currencies other than U.S. dollars.
+For the fiscal years ended April 30, 2022 and 2021, 5% and 9% of our expenses, respectively, were denominated in currencies other than U.S. dollars.
 Because we conduct business in currencies other than U.S. dollars but report our results of operations in U.S. dollars, we also face remeasurement exposure to fluctuations in currency exchange rates, which could hinder our ability to predict our future results and earnings and could materially impact our results of operations.
 Therefore, increases in the value of the U.S. dollar and decreases in the value of foreign currencies could result in the dollar equivalent of our revenue being lower.
 We do not currently maintain a program to hedge exposures to non-U.S. dollar currencies.